 Benefits and Uses of PAN Card

-1. For purchase or sale of vehicles except two-wheelers.
+1. For purchase or sale of vehicles except for two-wheelers.

-2. For opening any account with a banking company except for time deposit wherein PAN card details is required for a time deposit of amount exceeding Rs 50,000 or totaling more than Rs 5,00,000 during any financial year with –
+2. For opening an account with a banking company except for time deposit wherein PAN card details is required for a time deposit of amount exceeding Rs 50,000 or totalling more than Rs 5,00,000 during any financial year with –

 - Any bank or any co-operative bank